 - Service benchmarks.

 The City of Stirling implemented Open Windows as its Contract Management System on the 28 January 2020.
-Any Supplier under a current contract or engaging in a new contract will need to register through Open Windows.
-To go to the registration page please click here.
+Any Supplier under a current contract or engaging in a new contract will be invited to register to the Supplier Portal in Open Windows.

 There are a number of benefits associated with the Open Windows platform as a registered Supplier and these include:

-- Trackability of communications between the City and your Business no matter how many people are involved in those communication
+- Trackability of communications between the City and your Business no matter how many people are involved in those communications

 - Easy access to a list of all your contracts for customers using Open Windows (not just City of Stirling's contracts but other businesses across Australia using Open Windows)